Dr. George Kulik

 Journal Article ,

 Behavioral stress accelerates prostate cancer development in mice.
 (2013).
-Behavioral stress accelerates prostate cancer development in mice.
-The Journal Of Clinical Investigation, 123, 874–886.
+The Journal of Clinical Investigation, 123, 874–886.

 Combination of the PI3K inhibitor ZSTK474 with a PSMA-targeted immunotoxin accelerates apoptosis and regression of prostate cancer